Elyot88/Saint-Tropez-Money/README.md

 Secondly we have to create a wallet/application for the future users ; companies and customers.

-Thirdly we want to have a cryptocurrency who is stable by the price.
+Thirdly we want to have a cryptocurrency where the price is stable.

 When using the app, the customer will create a wallet in a shop, hotel, restaurant or a club , buy the tokkens to put it on the wallet on his phone for example, could be a  hardwarewallet called Ledger ( usb key).
 Then, the seller (from the shop,restaurant,hotel or club) will scan the QR code from the customer's wallet to make the transaction.